mathwhiz1212/daplie-tools/README.md

 1. Open the purchase console
 2. Type the name of the domain you want
-3. If it is not available the price turn into `N/A`
+3. If it is not available the price turns into `N/A`
 4. Follow the prompts once you find an available domain

 ```bash